mattmakai/fullstackpython.com/content/posts/170605-static-sites-pelican.markdown

 with existing files rather than executing any code on the server during the HTTP request-response cycle.

-In this tutorial you will learn how to create a basic static site that you can further customize and expand with your own design and content.
+In this tutorial you will learn how to create a
+[basic static website](/static-site-generator.html) that you can further customize and expand with your own design and content.

 ## Our Tools